Routine blood draw patients welcome

 Results will be on our patient portal and delivered to your ordering physician within 24-48 hours.
-For patient portal registration details (pdf)
+Click here to download our patient portal instructions..

 Testing before and after travel can reduce the risk of spreading COVID-19.
 Testing does not eliminate all risk, but when paired with a period of staying at home and everyday precautions like wearing masks and social distancing, it can make travel safer by reducing spread on planes, in airports, and at destinations.